any-tdf/stdf/doc/components/tabBar/guide_en.md

 ## Description

-TabBar passes the index value of the currently active Tab through the bound `change` event.
+TabBar passes the index value of the currently active tab through the bound onchange event.

-## Labels
+## labels

-This parameter determines the content of the TabBar options, supporting free combinations of icons and text.
-The data type is an array of objects, and the internal objects are composed of `text`, `icon`, and `activeIcon`. `icon` and `activeIcon` are rendered using the Icon component, where `activeIcon` represents the Icon when the TabBar is active.
-For specific parameters, please refer to the Icon API.
+This parameter determines the content of tabs inside the TabBar, supporting free combination of icons and text.
+The data type is an array of objects, where each object consists of text, icon and activeIcon.
+The icon and activeIcon are rendered using the Icon component, where activeIcon represents the Icon when TabBar is active.
+For specific parameters, please refer to [Icon Props](https://stdf.design/#/components?nav=icon&tab=1).

 ## Bottom Line

-When `line` is set to `true`, a line is displayed at the bottom of the active TabBar. `lineW` and `activeInjClass` only take effect when `line` is set to `true`.
+When line is true, a line will be displayed at the bottom of the active TabBar. lineW and activeInjClass only take effect when line is true.
+The line width can be controlled by lineW, whose value represents the ratio of line width to current Tab width.
+The default value is 4, **the larger the lineW value, the narrower the line**.

 ## CSS Injection

 TabBar has a relatively complex structure.
-In order to support more flexible custom styles, it supports the injection of CSS in four places internally. `injClass` applies to the outermost element of TabBar; `tabInjClass` applies to the internal single Tab; `activeTabInjClass` applies to the currently active Tab; and `activeInjClass` applies to the line at the bottom of TabBar.
+To support more flexible custom styles, it supports CSS injection in four places: injClass applies to the outermost element of TabBar; tabInjClass applies to individual tabs inside; activeTabInjClass applies to the currently active tab; activeInjClass applies to the bottom line of TabBar.

-If the injected class is not effective, please add "!" before the injected class name, as shown in the [Tailwind Important modifier](https://tailwindcss.com/docs/configuration#important-modifier).
+If the injected class doesn't take effect, please add "!" before the injected class name.
+You can refer to [Tailwind Important modifier](https://tailwindcss.com/docs/configuration#important-modifier).

 ## Simplicity

-Compared to other components, the TabBar component is used less frequently in applications, usually only one per application, and generally has a proprietary UI/UX design for its own brand, with low reusability.
-Therefore, the TabBar component is relatively simple in API design.
+Compared to other components, the TabBar component is used less frequently in applications, usually just one per application, and generally has brand-specific UI/UX design with low reusability.
+Therefore, the TabBar component's API design is relatively simple.